Foods that Help You Sleep Better: 9 Melanin-rich Foods!

 It is also a source of tryptophan and essential minerals that help to avoid muscle cramps at night.

-Cherries are one of the top foods that are recommended to improve the quality of sleep.
+Cherries are a universal treat, and they are one of the top foods that are recommended to improve the quality of sleep also.

 They provide vitamin A, C, and E whose antioxidant effects decrease the negative effects of stress.